 - Casualty and theft losses due to a federally declared disaster

-In the past, taxpayers were additionally entitled to claim exemptions for themselves, their spouses, and their dependent children through tax year 2017, but the Tax Cuts and Jobs Act (TCJA) eliminates this provision for tax years 2018 through 2025.
+In the past, taxpayers were additionally entitled to claim exemptions for themselves, their spouses, and their dependent children through the tax year 2017.
+However, the Tax Cuts and Jobs Act (TCJA) eliminates this provision for tax years 2018 through 2025.